WyattC-ctrl/StudyBuddy/README.md

 # StudyBuddy
-an app called Study Buddy!
+An app called Study Buddy!
 Where users could browse other students' profiles at Cornell and find others taking the same classes to study with.